 Halloween pumpkin carving is a fun way to get in the mood for the holiday.
-If you’ve ever spent hours carving your Halloween pumpkin only to have it cave in a few days later, you know how frustrating that can be.
+But if you’ve ever spent hours carving your Halloween pumpkin, you know how frustrating it can be to see it shrivel up and cave in just a few days later.
 Unfortunately, once you break the pumpkin’s skin, it begins to rot.

 How long do carved pumpkins last?
-Once you cut into it, it will typically hold up for three to five days — or up to two weeks if you live in a colder climate — before it starts to wilt.
-Don’t let your masterpiece wither away before your trick-or-treaters arrive.
+Once you cut into your pumpkin, it will typically hold up for three to five days — or up to two weeks if you live in a colder climate — before it starts to wilt.
+Don’t let your jack-o’-lantern masterpiece wither before your trick-or-treaters arrive.
 Check out these tips on how to make pumpkins last longer and save some money this Halloween season.